Observation of a Lee-Huang-Yang Fluid

-The experimental results agree very well with the simulation including the LHY correction, confirming again the validity of our analysis.
-Both experiment and simulation show that the LHY correction prevents the collapse of the mixture for attractive mean-field interactions, and that the oscillation frequency of the mixture displays the characteristics of a LHY fluid across a broad magnetic field region.
+For $\delta a \gtrsim 0$ the experimental results agree very well with the simulation including the LHY correction.
+For negative $\delta a$ the agreement is less good, which we attribute to the sensitivity of the simulation to the exact loss coefficients for increasingly attractive mean-field interactions.
+Here, the losses almost completely remove the population in state $\2$, which reduces the validity of our simulation.
+Nonetheless, the experimental data shows that the LHY correction vastly influences the monopole oscillation frequency in a region around $\delta a = 0$ and prevents the collapse of the mixture for attractive mean-field interactions.
 This agrees with the theoretical results of Ref. \cite{Jorgensen2018} which found that the LHY energy dominates the interactions within a window around the ideal magnetic field.
+Note that droplet formation in the regime $\delta a <0$ is contained in our theoretical analysis, however our experimental atom number ratios are unfavorable for the observation of droplets.

 In conclusion, we have experimentally realized a LHY fluid and investigated its monopole oscillation frequency depending on the LHY interaction strengh, finding excellent agreement with detailed simulations taking the experimental preparation method and inelastic losses into account.
-We found that the monopole frequency of the system is stable against variations of the involved scattering lengths, displaying a large stability region around $\delta a = 0$.
-Our results pave the way for further investigations of the LHY dominated regime with interesting research directions including higher order collective modes and different trap geometries.
-Furthermore, the LHY fluid provides a promising platform for observing even higher order effects such as the next order correction to the energy of a Bose gas, $E_{\rm{WHPS}}$ \cite{Fetter1971, Christensen2015}.
+Our experimental results show that the monopole frequency of the system is stable against variations of the involved scattering lengths, displaying a large stability region around $\delta a = 0$, where the repulsive LHY interaction prevents collapse of the mixture.

+These results pave the way for further investigations of the LHY dominated regime with interesting research directions including higher-order collective modes and different trap geometries.
+Furthermore, the LHY fluid provides a promising platform for observing even higher-order effects such as the next-order correction to the energy of a Bose gas, $E_{\rm{WHPS}}$ \cite{Fetter1971, Christensen2015}.
 On a broader scale, the realization of a LHY fluid enables new quantum simulation experiments utilizing the quartic non-linearity, which governs the interactions of the system.
 Such experiments would ideally be realized in a system suffering less severely from inelastic losses than the \K ~spin mixture considered here.
 Building on the results of \cite{Minardi2019}, a promising candidate for such experiments could therefore be the $^{41}$K-$^{87}$Rb mixture, which was recently found to support the existence of long-lived quantum droplets \cite{DErrico2019}.

 We acknowledge support from the Villum Foundation, the Carlsberg Foundation, the Independent Research Fund Denmark, and the Danish National Research Foundation through the Center of Excellence ``CCQ'' (Grant agreement no.: DNRF156).